mhus/conductor/manual/src/main/manual/index.md

 ## Overview

-Summerclouds Conductor is a tool to manage multiple connected software projects at the same time.
+Conductor is a tool to manage multiple connected software projects at the same time.

 Projects are connected if they depend on another projects and they are